PrincetonUniversity/PsyNeuLink/README.md

                  (it if it is a number of len=1, it tries modifying the output of execute method to match receiver) checks if kwExecuteMethod is specified, then if self.execute implemented; raises exception if neither [super: instantiate_attributes_after_execute_method]

+          E.1) LearningSignal:
+             1) Assign name
+             2) super.__init__:
+                 a) Assign self.sender to sender arg
+                 b) Assign self.receiver to receiver arg
+                 [super: validate_variable]
+                 c) validate_params:
+                     super():
+                         - assign self.sender to sender arg or params[kwProjectionSender]
+                         - gives precedence to kwProjectionSender, then sender arg, then paramClassDefaults
+                         - validate that self.sender is Mechanism or MechanismState
+                     LearningSignal:
+                         - validate that self.sender is MechanismOutputState of MonitoringMechanism or ProcessingMechanism or MonitoringMechanism class ref (assigned by paramClassDefaults)

+                         ** DOCUMENT ???
+GET kwMechanismParameterStates OR SET TO None??

+                 [super: validate_execute_method]
+                 d) instantiate_attributes_before_execute_method:
+                     - calls instantiate_receiver and instantiate_sender (which both must be done before validate_execute_method)
+                         * instantiate_receiver must be called before instantiate_sender since the latter requires access to self.receiver to determine whether to use a comparator mechanism or <Mapping>.receiverError for error signals
+                     i) instantiate_receiver:
+                         * doesn't call super() since that assumes self.receiver.owner is a Mechanism and calls add_projection_to_mechanism

+        """Instantiate and/or assign the parameterState of the projection to be modified by learning

+        If receiver is specified as a Mapping Projection, it is assigned to executeMethodParameterStates[kwWeightMatrix] for the projection;  if that does not exist, it is instantiated and assigned as the receiver If specified as a MechanismParameterState, validate that it is executeMethodParameterStates[kwWeightMatrix] Validate that the LearningSignal's error matrix is the same shape as the recevier's weight matrix

+        Note:
+        * This must be called before instantiate_sender since that requires access to self.receiver to determine whether to use a comparator mechanism or <Mapping>.receiverError for error signals
+        * Doesn't call super().instantiate_receiver since that assumes self.receiver.owner is a Mechanism and calls add_projection_to_mechanism

+                     ii) instantiate_sender:

+                         insures that projection's variable is compabitible with the output of the sender's execute method if it is not, reassigns self.variable

+        """Assign self.variable to MonitoringMechanism output or self.receiver.receiverErrorSignals

+        Call this after instantiate_receiver, as the latter may be needed to identify the MonitoringMechanism

+        If sender arg or kwProjectionSender was specified, it has been assigned to self.sender and has been validated as a MonitoringMechanism, so:
+            - validate that the length of its outputState.value is the same as the width (# columns) of kwMatrix
+            - assign its outputState.value as self.variable
+        If sender was not specified (remains MonitoringMechanism_Base as specified in paramClassDefaults): if the owner of the Mapping projection projects to a MonitoringMechanism, then
+               - validate that the length of its outputState.value is the same as the width (# columns) of kwMatrix
+               - assign its outputState.value as self.variable
+           otherwise, if self.receiver.owner has an receiverError attribute, as that as self.variable (error signal for hidden units by BackPropagation Function) [TBI: otherwise, implement default MonitoringMechanism]
+           otherwise, raise exception

+                 e) instantiate_execute_method:
+                     insures that output of projection's execute method is compatible with receiver's value (it if it is a number of len=1, it tries modifying the output of execute method to match receiver) checks if kwExecuteMethod is specified, then if self.execute implemented; raises exception if neither [super: instantiate_attributes_after_execute_method]

 ### Execution Sequence: